LUSAS-Software/LUSAS-API-Examples/jupyter_notebook/README.md

    - Optionally, additional Python libraries used accross the repository examples can be installed running: `pip install pandas openpyxl matplotlib`

-3. **Run Python script**:

-   - In Command Prompt, run: `python example.py`

-## Setting up Jupyter Notebook on Windows
+## ⚙️Setting up Jupyter Notebook on Windows

 Ensure that Python is already installed on your system, then follow these steps:

-1. **Install Jupyter Notebook**:
+**Install Jupyter Notebook**:

 - Press `Win + R`, type `cmd` and press Enter (this opens the command prompt)
 - Run: `pip install notebook`
 - If you get a "pip not recognized" error, try: `python -m pip install notebook`
-2. **Launch Jupyter Notebook**:
-   - In Command Prompt, run: `jupyter notebook`
-   - Your browser should open automatically with Jupyter running
-   - The notebook will run at [http://localhost:8888](http://localhost:8888)

-**Alternative Method (Using Anaconda)**:
-If you prefer a more comprehensive scientific Python environment:

-1. Download and install Anaconda from [anaconda.com](https://anaconda.com)
-2. After installation, launch "Anaconda Navigator"
-3. Click on the Jupyter Notebook tile to launch it
+## 🚀 How to Run

-## Visual Studio Code
+#### Visual Studio Code

+The easiest way to run Jupyter Notebook scripts is by opening the with *Visual Studio Code*.
+Each code block can be excecuted by the run shortcut ▶️ next to them.
+It is adviced that all code blocks are run from top to bottom.

-If you are using *Visual Studio Code* as your (IDE) you need to install the following VSCode plugins:
+You will need to install the following VSCode plugins:

 - `Python` plugin (released by *Microsoft*)